 What Is the FMLA?

-The federal Family and Medical Leave Act requires employers with 50 or more employees to provide workers with 12 weeks of unpaid leave for qualifying medical or family reasons without risk of losing their job.
+The federal Family and Medical Leave Act requires employers with 50 or more employees to provide workers with 12 weeks of unpaid leave for qualifying medical or family reasons without risk of losing their jobs.
 Since it was signed into law in 1993, the FMLA has helped thousands of American workers balance their jobs with their family obligations.

 Importantly, under both federal and Connecticut law, FMLA leave does not need to be consecutive.
 Instead, it can be “intermittent.”
-This means you can spread your 12 or 16 weeks of leave out, taking the leave only when you need it.
+This means you can spread your 12 weeks of leave out, taking the leave only when you need it.

 While an employee is out on FMLA leave, the employer must continue to provide health insurance on the same terms as when the employee was working.
 And when the employee returns from FMLA leave, the employer must return the employee to the same job position, with the same seniority and benefits.

 Not all medical conditions are covered by the FMLA.
 You do not take FMLA leave for a cold.
 In order to take FMLA leave, you or an immediate family member – your spouse, child, or parent – must have a “serious health condition.”
 That means an illness, injury, or condition that involves hospitalization or that involves continuing treatment by a healthcare provider.
 It generally requires three consecutive days of incapacity.
 The FMLA also applies to the birth, adoption, or foster care placement of the employee’s child.

 Employers violate the FMLA in a variety of ways.

 Some violations are quite technical.
 For example, employers may not be aware that they are required to provide employees with a series of notices of their FMLA rights.
 If the employer fails to provide the requisite notice, that is an FMLA violation.